Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 What if you don’t have any study notes?

-This way you’ll still get some of the benefits from a memory perspective vs creating them from scratch!
+This way you’ll still get some of the benefits from a memory perspective instead of creating them from scratch!

 Week 3: Learn ALL the Content